 SUGGESTED COURSEWORK and BACKGROUND PREPARATION:

 Students interested in applying to the Harvard Biophysics PhD Program should have a strong background in the physical sciences, especially chemistry, physics, and mathematics.
 The list of courses below are only to give some examples of the kind of courses that would provide an ideal undergraduate course background for a student's future course work in specialized areas of biophysics.
-No undergraduate major would have taken every one of these courses in college, of course, and they are merely provided to serve as a guide and reference point for the types of courses that would be appropriate background training for reserach work in Biophysics.
-The Harvard University course numbers are provided as additional reference:
+No undergraduate major would have taken every one of these courses in college, and they are merely provided to serve as a guide and reference point for the types of courses that would be considered appropriate background training for research work in Biophysics.
+The Harvard University course numbers are provided for additional reference:

 Mathematics Multivariable Calculus/ Linear Algebra and Differential Equations (Math 21a & 21b)